affan-h/matching-engine-cpp/README.md

 ## Future Improvements

-- Replace `std::map` with price ladder
+- Replace std::map with a price ladder for faster access
+- Maintain aggregated volume at each price level
-- Lock-free order queues
+- Separate matching engine from order book
-- Market data feed generation
+- Add persistence and market data feeds
-- Persistence layer
-- Multi-threaded symbol processing

 ## Example Output